dabeaz-course/practical-python/Notes/02_Working_with_data/03_Formatting.md

            IBM        100     106.28      35.84
 ```

-In this report, "Price" is the current share price of the stock and "Change" is the change in the share price from the initial purchase price.
+In this report, "Price" is the current share price of the stock and
+"Change" is the change in the share price from the initial purchase
+price.

-### (a) How to format numbers
+### Exercise 2.8: How to format numbers

-A common problem with printing numbers is specifying the number of decimal places.
+A common problem with printing numbers is specifying the number of
+decimal places.
 One way to fix this is to use f-strings.
-Try
+Try these
-these examples:
+examples:

 ```python
 >>> value = 42863.1